 - Implement grant projects to improve air quality in affected communities.

-- Work with CARB to efficiently implement a statewide emission inventory reporting system that will be brought to the CARB Board later this year.
+- Work with CARB to efficiently implement a statewide emission inventory reporting system.